top of page

 Upcoming Workshops (scroll down to see full range)

-23rd May: Microscope Day One: £80 includes extras
+12th September: Microscope Training Day One: £80

 For food producers, ecologists, anyone with land to manage, or people looking for a career change.